ykhuang/LuaPlurk/README.md

 ## Todo #
 * Add token expiration check.
-* Verify LuaPlurk on each API
+* Verify LuaPlurk on each API.